-This work originated from my study for an MPhil by project at the RCA.
-I was interested in examples of transitions between 2 and 3 dimensions, and this led me to considering shadows and silhouettes.
+This work originated from my study for an MPhil by a project at the RCA.
+I was interested in examples of transitions between 2 and 3 dimensions, and this led me to consider shadows and silhouettes.
 I was interested in capturing some of the ephemeral qualities of the blurred edge of a shadow.
-I was doing a lot of tests around the idea of making an object which had an uncertain boundary, and appeared to be half present.
+I was doing a lot of tests around the idea of making an object which had an uncertain boundary and appeared to be half present.
 Thinking about the need to remove some of the clay I experimented with turning.
 I always loved this stage of the process when I used to make more functional thrown work – I particularly like clay in its leather hard stage.
-I realised, and was interested in, the reference to the making of ceramic electrical insulators, as well as to the history of throwing and lathe turning as used by Wedgwood since the 18th century.
+I realised and was interested in, the reference to the making of ceramic electrical insulators, as well as to the history of throwing and lathe turning as used by Wedgwood since the 18th century.

 Your work is extremely precise, how do you deal with making mistakes in your work?

 Occasionally I swear very loudly!
 However working in ceramics for a long time helps to make one somewhat philosophical about the many things that can go wrong at the various stages of the process.

 Your work explores the effects of light on our perception of the natural world.
 Can you tell us a bit more about this and how this is achieved in your work?